metio/terraform-provider-k8s/docs/data-sources/policy_karmada_io_propagation_policy_v1alpha1_manifest.md

 - `min_groups` (Number) MinGroups restricts the minimum number of cluster groups to be selected.Defaults to 1.
 - `spread_by_field` (String) SpreadByField represents the fields on Karmada cluster API used fordynamically grouping member clusters into different groups.Resources will be spread among different cluster groups.Available fields for spreading are: cluster, region, zone, and provider.SpreadByField should not co-exist with SpreadByLabel.If both SpreadByField and SpreadByLabel are empty, SpreadByField will be set to 'cluster' by system.
 - `spread_by_label` (String) SpreadByLabel represents the label key used forgrouping member clusters into different groups.Resources will be spread among different cluster groups.SpreadByLabel should not co-exist with SpreadByField.

+<a id="nestedatt--spec--suspension"></a>
+### Nested Schema for `spec.suspension`

+Optional:

+- `dispatching` (Boolean) Dispatching controls whether dispatching should be suspended.nil means not suspend, no default value, only accepts 'true'.Note: true means stop propagating to all clusters.
+Can not co-existwith DispatchingOnClusters which is used to suspend particular clusters.
+- `dispatching_on_clusters` (Attributes) DispatchingOnClusters declares a list of clusters to which the dispatchingshould be suspended.Note: Can not co-exist with Dispatching which is used to suspend all. (see [below for nested schema](#nestedatt--spec--suspension--dispatching_on_clusters))

+<a id="nestedatt--spec--suspension--dispatching_on_clusters"></a>
+### Nested Schema for `spec.suspension.dispatching_on_clusters`

+Optional:

+- `cluster_names` (List of String) ClusterNames is the list of clusters to be selected.